US exit from Afghanistan: Leaving local staff at Taliban's mercy | DW | 21.04.2021

-NATO's local employees in Afghanistan tell DW they could be targeted by the Taliban after foreign troops withdraw from the country.
-Islamist militants consider these Afghans "traitors" for working for occupying forces.
+NATO's in-country employees tell DW they could be targeted by the Taliban after foreign troops withdraw from Afghanistan.
+Militants consider the alliance's Afghan employees "traitors" for working for occupying forces.

 "NATO and US forces are withdrawing completely from Afghanistan; I am concerned about my future," he said.